 melania [-dot-] borit [-at-] uit [-dot-] no

 CRAFT Lab & ENCODE present a series of film screenings in cooperation with Verdensteatret Cinematek on pressing issues such as automation and the development of autonomous technical systems, the implications of rapid advances in artificial intelligence and machine learning, the societal, political, cultural, and economic ramifications of digitization, and the changing relations between humans and machines.
-Each film will be introduced by a scholar associated with the groups.
-After the screenings there will be an opportunity to ask questions and discuss issues taken up in the movies.
+Each film will be introduced by a scholar associated with the two research groups.
+After the screenings, there will be an opportunity to ask questions and discuss issues taken up in the movies.

 Previous screenings: